Iveco: History

 In 1990, the group purchased 60% control of Spanish industrial company ENASA, which owned the industrial vehicle builder Pegaso.
 In the 1990s, the EuroCargo, EuroTech, EuroTrakker, and EuroStar vehicles represented a total facelift for the range.
 The EuroCargo and the EuroTech were named "Truck of the Year" in 1992 and 1993, respectively, and for the first time, this recognition was awarded to the same manufacturer for two years in a row.
 English company Seddon Atkinson was purchased in 1991 and brought its long heritage of special vehicles for the construction and refuse-collection industries.
 That same year, the first TurboDaily assembly line was inaugurated at the Nanjing Motor Corporation in China.
-In 1991, IVECO announced that they were withdrawing from the North American market at the end of the calendar year; they had been selling the midrange Iveco Euro there since 1978.

-In 1992, IVECO took over the primary constructor of industrial vehicles in Australia to form Ital, originally called International Trucks Australia.
-In 2000 it was renamed Iveco Trucks Australia Limited.
-In 1996 firefighting activities in Germany were structured under the company IVECO Magirus Brandschutztechnik GmbH.
+In 1991, Iveco announced it was withdrawing from the North American market at the end of the year; they had been selling the midrange Iveco Z/Euro there since 1978.
+In 1992, Iveco took over the primary constructor of industrial vehicles in Australia to form Ital, originally called International Trucks Australia.
+In 1996 firefighting activities in Germany were structured under the company Iveco Magirus Brandschutztechnik GmbH.
 The following year, these activities were boosted by the arrival of an Austrian company, Löhr, which then became Löhr Magirus.
 In 1998, the Cursor 8 was launched, followed the next year by the Cursor 10, the first diesel engine with a variable-geometry turbine and the first common-rail diesel engine for heavy industrial vehicles.
 The 125th anniversary of the presentation of the first Magirus ladder was celebrated together with the delivery of the 5000th Magirus aerial ladder produced since the Second World War.
+Magirus was sold to investment group Matares SE in 2024.

-In 2003, IVECO entirely bought out Irisbus, originally part of a joint venture with Renault.
-In 2004, the IVECO Motors brand was introduced, which became an umbrella for the production of engines; the following year, it was incorporated into the newly founded Fiat Powertrain Technologies.
-At the end of 2004, an agreement was reached between Iveco and the Chinese company Shanghai Automotive Industry Corporation (SAIC).
+In 2000 it was renamed Iveco Trucks Australia Limited.
+In 2003, Iveco entirely bought out Irisbus, originally part of a joint venture with Renault.
+In 2004, the Iveco Motors brand was introduced, which became an umbrella for the production of engines; the following year, it was incorporated into the newly founded Fiat Powertrain Technologies.
+At the end of 2004, an agreement was reached between Iveco and the Chinese company SAIC Motor to form SAIC Iveco Hongyan.

-In 2006, Iveco sponsored the Winter Olympic Games in Turin with a fleet of 1,200 Irisbus buses.
-The year after, IVECO became sponsor of the All Blacks, New Zealand's rugby team.
-In 2009, IVECO became the truck and commercial vehicle supplier for the Moto GP, together with the historical sponsorship to the Ferrari Racing Team, for which it supplies the vehicles that transport the single-seaters at all the Formula 1 World Championship races.

-On 1 January 2011, Fiat Industrial was formed, incorporating CNH, IVECO, and FPT Industrial.
-In September of the same year, the Fiat Industrial Village was inaugurated in Turin, a multipurpose centre belonging to Fiat Industrial and created for the sales, assistance, and product presentation for the IVECO, New Holland, and FPT Industrial brands.
+On 1 January 2011, Fiat Industrial was formed, incorporating CNH, Iveco, and FPT Industrial.
+In September of the same year, the Fiat Industrial Village was inaugurated in Turin, a multipurpose centre belonging to Fiat Industrial and created for the sales, assistance, and product presentation for the Iveco, New Holland, and FPT Industrial brands.